Tailoring Artificial Neural Networks for Optimal Learning

 Here $P_{ij} = \dfrac{\text{cov}\left(x_i(t),x_j(t)\right)}{ \text{std}(x_i(t))\text{std}(x_j(t))}$ is the Pearson's correlation coefficient between the states of neurons $i$ and $j$, and $\text{std}(x_i)$ represents the standard deviation.
-Note that $S$ is simply the average of those squared correlation coefficients, representing a global indicator of the correlations among neurons in the reservoir.
-Fig. \ref{fig:MemoryCorrLambda}a corroborates our hypothesis, showing that for various network topologies there is a strong correlation between $S$ and $M$, which can also be justified analytically (see Appendix C).
+Thus, $S$ is simply the average of those squared correlation coefficients, representing a global indicator of the correlations among neurons in the reservoir.
+Fig. \ref{fig:MemoryCorrLambda}a corroborates our hypothesis, showing that for various network topologies there is a strong correlation between $S$ and $M$, which can also be justified analytically (see Supplementary Information \ref{SI:analyticMemory}).
 Thus, hereafter we only need to understand how the network structure affects the neuron correlation.

 We consider the neuron correlation as a measure of coordination.
 If the neuron states are highly interdependent, then $S$ will be very high.
 By contrast, a system with independent neurons will have very low $S$.
-For linear dynamical systems, the correlations between neurons depend on all the eigenvalues of the adjacency matrix\cite{boccaletti2006complex}, with larger mean eigenvalue meaning lower correlations (see Appendix D).
-Our system (\ref{eq:ESNModel}) is non-linear, but given the specific type of nonlinearity in the hyperbolic tangent function $f(z)=(e^{z}-e^{-z})/(e^{z}+e^{-z})$, we can relate the correlations with the linearization of $f(z)$ around $z=0$, which is nothing but the identity function $f(z)=z$.
+For linear dynamical systems, the correlations between neurons depend on all the eigenvalues of the adjacency matrix\cite{boccaletti2006complex}, with larger mean eigenvalue meaning lower correlations (see Supplementary Information \ref{SI:analyticMemory}).
+Our system (\ref{eq:ESNModel}) is non-linear, but its first order approximation is the identity function $f(z)=z$.
 Hence we can use the eigenvalues of matrix $\mathbf{W}$ to approximately quantify how fast the input decays in the reservoir, and hence how poorly the ESN remembers.

 To quantify the aggregated effect of the eigenvalue distribution in the complex plane, we define the average eigenvalue moduli: